USCiLab/cereal/_includes/main.markdown

 ### xCEREAL requires a compliant C++11 compiler

-cereal uses features new to C++11 and requires a fairly compliant C++ compiler to work properly.  cereal has been confirmed to work on g++ 4.7.3 and clang++ 3.3 (or newer).
+cereal uses features new to C++11 and requires a fairly compliant C++ compiler to work properly.  cereal has been confirmed to work on g++ 4.7.3, clang++ 3.3, and MSVC 2013 (or newer).
 It may work on older versions, but there is no emphasis on supporting them.
-VC++ support is currently under development and will target versions 2013 preview and newer.

 ---

 ## xCEREAL is fast and compact

 In simple performance tests, cereal is usually faster than boost's serialization library and produces binary representations that take up less space, especially for smaller objects.
-When compared against another new C++11 serialization library, [Srl](https://github.com/night-shift/Srl), cereal can produce binary representations at 50% the size at 20x the speed.
 The source code for cereal is considerably easier to understand and extend than that of boost.

 ### xCEREAL is extensible